N4D1K-lgtm/N4D1K-NN/README.md

 This CNN consistently hits 98% on the training set.
 (10000 images) It does this in just 20 epochs through randomly shuffled batches of 128 images.
 A 30% dropout rate increases the total accuracy on the training set by about 2%.

-some sort of graphica interface might happen if I don't get distracted with other cool stuff. (no promises)
+some sort of graphical interface might happen if I don't get distracted with other cool stuff. (no promises)

 ### Dependencies for Keras Version:
 `pip install keras`